What is an influencer in the context of social media and why are they important?

 We have seen the success of our influencer guidance for the hundreds of small businesses and charities that have worked with our Digital Mums in training on our vocational training courses.
 However, only you can decide whether you want to invest the time.

 Next up in our blog series we will be covering how to craft a content strategy.
-Why not download “Success on social media in 2020” to get all this content packaged up in an easy to access white paper and make 2020 the year you nail success on social.
+Why not download “Success on social media” to get all this content packaged up in an easy to access white paper and make 2020 the year you nail success on social.

 For more useful social media stuff check out our free social media taster lessons, courses and podcasts here or why not sign up to find out more about our next Foundation in Social Media Marketing course here.